matthewtremblay/fullyautocursor/README.md

 - The script includes a failsafe: moving your mouse to any corner of the screen will stop it immediately
 - An inactivity timer tracks the time since the last click, stopping after 30 minutes without clicks
 - Runtime tracking measures the duration from the first click until the script stops
+- Click counting tracks the total number of clicks performed

 ## Troubleshooting